tempname11/WorkingTitle4/notes/medium_term.md

 - specular highlights seem to be "biased" as if only on one side of object, when it should be even.

+### nasty intermittent bugs
+- 21.07.30 mesh reload crash, the buffer seems to be freed and then used.

 ### architectural problems
 - Ref/Use/Own is moot for mutex-protected data, so should use Ref everywhere
 - memory suballocation for mesh/texture